About Docs GitHub Discord Sign in

 - media/image-2.png

-list can be an object with min, max and default keys. min and max define the minimum and maximum number of entries in the array.
+list can be an object with min, max, default and collapsible keys. min and max define the minimum and maximum number of entries in the array.
 For example:

 list: